 - Resumes of key employees

 Check your final draft thoroughly to ensure that all important details are included and the unnecessary ones are removed.
-Have a friend, a business partner, or a proofreader review your business plan to check for any typos.
+Have a friend, a business partner, or a proofreader review your business plan to check for any incorrect data, unclear messaging, and typos.

-You have just one shot at a business loan—don’t ruin it with a proposal teeming with grammatical errors and misspellings.
-The bank officer might be distracted with the errors rather than focus on your business plan’s merits and substance.
+You have just one shot at a loan for financing your small business—don’t ruin it with a proposal teeming with grammatical errors and misspellings.
+The person who will review your documents might be distracted by the errors rather than focus on your business plan’s merits and substance.

-Still not sure how you'll go about creating your business plan?
+Still not sure how to make a business plan?
 Need concrete ideas on how to develop the plan for your small business?

 - Sample business plan for a small food business[3]